ALT-803 in Treating Patients with Stage III-IV Ovarian, Fallopian Tube, or Primary Peritoneal Cancer

 OUTLINE: Patients are randomized to 1 of 2 arms.

 ARM I: Patients receive ALT-803 subcutaneously (SC) on days 1, 8, 15, and 22.
-Treatment repeats every 8 weeks for up to 4 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 8 weeks for up to 4 cycles in the absence of disease progression or unacceptable toxicity.

-ARM II: Patients receive ALT-803 IP on days 1, 8, 15, and 22 of course 1 only and then SC on days 1, 8, 15, and 22 of courses thereafter.
-Treatment repeats every 8 weeks for up to 4 courses in the absence of disease progression or unacceptable toxicity.
+ARM II: Patients receive ALT-803 IP on days 1, 8, 15, and 22 of cycle 1 only and then SC on days 1, 8, 15, and 22 of cycles thereafter.
+Treatment repeats every 8 weeks for up to 4 cycles in the absence of disease progression or unacceptable toxicity.